EarthSky’s Lunar calendar: How to use this great gift!

-EarthSky’s lunar calendar is a unique and beautiful poster-sized calendar printed in lush silver on deep blue, providing the phases of the moon for every day of the year, and noting each month’s new and full moons.
-It shows the moon waxing from new to full, and waning from full to new.
-It’s beautiful.
-It’s the best gift ever!
-And it’ll help you get in touch with nature.
-What more could you ask?
-Read the 6 tips below and enjoy your moon calendar!
+EarthSky’s lunar calendar is a unique, beautiful, poster-sized calendar printed in lush silver on deep blue, providing the phases of the moon for every day of the year, and noting each month’s new and full moons.
+In fact, it shows the moon waxing from new to full, and waning from full to new.
+Plus, it’s gorgeous and it’s the best gift ever!
+What’s more, it’ll help you get in touch with nature.
+So what more could you ask for in a calendar?

-2. Enjoy the moon’s cycle.
-One cycle, from new moon to new moon, is called a lunar month or synodic month.
-The mean length of the phase cycle lasts 29.53059 days (29 days 12 hours 44 minutes), though in reality it can vary from about 29.3 to 29.8 days.
+By the way, one cycle, from new moon to new moon, is called a lunar month or synodic month.
+The mean length of the phase cycle is 29.53059 days (29 days, 12 hours, and 44 minutes), though it can vary from about 29.3 to 29.8 days.

-3. Each night, notice the moon’s phase.
-The phase of the moon will let you know if the moon will be out tonight – and when.
-At new moon: moon not visible (unless it “blocks” out all or part of the sun during a solar eclipse).
-At first quarter: moon lights up the evening hours, setting in the west around midnight.
-At full moon: moon stays out all night long.
-At last quarter: moon rises in the east around midnight, and can be found in the morning sky.
+As a matter of fact, the phase of the moon will let you know if the moon will be out tonight, and when.
+At new moon the moon is not visible (unless it “blocks” out all or part of the sun during a solar eclipse).
+At first quarter the moon lights up the evening hours, setting in the west around midnight.
+Then at full moon the moon stays out all night long.
+Finally, at last quarter the moon rises in the east around midnight, and can be found in the morning sky.
 And it sets around noon.

-5. Collect ’em!
 Hold on to your EarthSky lunar calendars, even after the year has passed.
-If you post them on your wall side by side, they make a very cool wave pattern.
+Then, if you post them on your wall side by side, they make a very cool wave pattern.
 Plus … consider that the ancients discovered that 235 lunar (synodic) months almost exactly equal 19 years.
 That means the phases of the moon will recur – or nearly recur – on the same calendar dates 19 years from now.
-Woot!
+Cool!

 So what are you waiting for?